-W01, W02, W10, W11, D01, D07, D09 Objectives 1, 2, 7
+W01, W02, W10, W11, D01, D07, D09

-6.79 The potential requirements for off-farm disposal of agricultural waste (estimated at around 34,000 tonnes per annum) have been included in the provision for C&I waste in the figures presented earlier in this Chapter.
+- The potential requirements for off-farm disposal of agricultural waste (estimated at 6.79 around 34,000 tonnes per annum) have been included in the provision for C&I waste in the figures presented earlier in this Chapter.
 The large majority of agricultural waste is expected to be dealt with on-site through direct disposal to land or via composting.
-There is however a range of specialist provision in the area, including specialist storage, processing and incineration plants for animals by-products.
+There is however a range of specialist provision in the area, including specialist storage, processing and incineration plants for animals byproducts.
 One method of disposing of farm wastes is through anaerobic digestion whereby organic waste can be used to create energy.
 The Government is encouraging, through its Anaerobic Digestion Strategy, further development of anaerobic digestion facilities.
 Whilst any proposals brought forward under this Policy should be directed principally at the management of waste from the agricultural sector, it may be appropriate for limited amounts of suitable organic wastes from other sources to be managed, provided this would be consistent with the overall objectives and requirements of the Policy.
-Feedstock grown specifically for use in anaerobic digestion facilities is not considered to be waste and therefore falls outside the scope of this Policy.
+Feedstock grown specifically for use in anaerobic digestion facilities is not considered to be waste and therefore falls outside the scope of this Policy. - 6.80 It may be practicable for management of agricultural waste to take place at the scale of an individual farm holding, depending on the scale and nature of the holding.
+In other cases it may be more practicable for some agricultural wastes to be dealt with at facilities which provide capacity for multiple holdings, including for non-organic waste such as plastic and metals.
+Both approaches may be appropriate within the area, depending on the local circumstances, and in order to provide flexibility, both are supported in the Policy subject to compliance with other relevant policies in the Joint Plan.